 Get ready for the most stunning landscapes, wildlife encounters, and adventures on a Mount Rushmore to Yellowstone Road Trip!
-It’s one of our family’s favorite vacations…come find out why!
+It’s a trip of a lifetime, and one of our family’s favorite vacations…come find out why!

-This road trip has been on our list for awhile now, and we finally made it happen!
+This road trip has been on our list of places to visit in the United States for awhile now, and we finally made it happen!
 My husband and I grew up in the West, and after living in the East for the majority of our married life, it was time to show our kids what it’s all about.
 We’ve made plenty of trips to visit family, and we’ve been many places in the Western states, but not as much time in South Dakota, Montana, or Wyoming (other than driving through).
 For us, this trip spanned 14 states, and were able to cross off a couple of ones from our countdown list.

 We love road trips, and with six kids, it’s been the way we’ve traveled for many years.
 There are perks…it’s less expensive, you get to truly see the beauty of our country and experience life in different corners of our nation.
 This stretch of the country is utterly stunning–peaceful and largely uninhabited, with big skies, tall mountains, and lots of wildlife.
-If you’re looking for an adventure, keep reading!
+If you’re looking for an adventure, keep reading about all of the absolutely stunning natural wonders you’ll discover and enjoy along the way.

 Mount Rushmore to Yellowstone Road Trip Itinerary